 Like most brokers, Saxo Capital Markets takes a fee from the spread, which is the difference between the buy and sell price of an instrument.

-The spreads displayed below are based on the minimum spreads listed on Saxo Capital Markets’s website.
-The colour bars show how competitive Saxo Capital Markets' spreads are in comparison to other popular brokers featured on BrokerNotes.
+The commisions and spreads displayed below are based on the minimum spreads listed on Saxo Capital Markets’s website.
+The colour bars show how competitive Saxo Capital Markets's spreads are in comparison to other popular brokers featured on BrokerNotes.

 Spreads are dynamic and are for informational purposes only.